crossterm-rs/crossterm/README.md

 - Terminal
     - Clearing (all lines, current line, from cursor down and up, until new line)
     - Scrolling (Up, down)
-    - Get size of terminal
+    - Get the size of the terminal
-    - Set size of the terminal.
+    - Set the size of the terminal.
     - Alternate screen
     - Raw screen
 - Exit the current process.